fpapado/react-lazy-images/README.md

 ## Features:
 - Composable pieces that range from the simple use case, to preloading images and more
-- Modern, performant, implementation, using [IntersectionObserver]() and providing fallbacks Server-side rendering support
+- Modern, performant implementation, using [IntersectionObserver]() and providing fallback strategies
+- Eager loading / Server-side rendering support
 - Easy to understand source code.
 You should be able to fork and do your thing if desired.

 What it does not do by itself:
 - Polyfill `IntersectionObserver`.
 Adding polyfills is something you should do consciously at the application level, especially if they might incur download and performance costs.
-See [Polyfilling IntersectionObserver](#Polyfilling IntersectionObserver) for different strategies.
+See [Polyfilling IntersectionObserver](#polyfill) for different strategies.
 - Dictate the kind of placeholders.
-There are many ways to do that; you can use a simple box with a background color (I hear gray is popular), or a blurred image, or anything you'd like.
+There are many ways to do that; you can use a simple box with a background color (I hear gray is popular), a blurred image, some gradient or anything you'd like.
 You are in control of the element that gets rendered.
 - Animate the transitions.
 Again, you are in control of the containers, so it is possible to implement those at the consumer.
 - Any kind of intrinsic ratios.
 Those are better served by another library/styles composed with this one.

-Basically, this library focuses on loading the images once in view and supporting patterns around that.
+In other words, this library focuses on loading the images once in view and supporting loading patterns around that.
 The actual components are yours to decide!

 ## Install
 This package is distributed via [npm](https://www.npmjs.com/get-npm).